Phrygians: Mythological accounts

 The mythic Midas of Thrace, accompanied by a band of his people, traveled to Asia Minor to wash away the taint of his unwelcome "golden touch" in the river Pactolus.
 Leaving the gold in the river's sands, Midas found himself in Phrygia, where he was adopted by the childless king Gordias and taken under the protection of Cybele.
 Acting as the visible representative of Cybele, and under her authority, it would seem, a Phrygian king could designate his successor.

 According to the Iliad, the Phrygians were Trojan allies during the Trojan War.
-The Phrygia of Homer's Iliad appears to be located in the area that embraced the Ascanian lake and the northern flow of the Sangarius river and so was much more limited in extent than classical Phrygia.
+The Phrygia of Homer's Iliad appears to be located in the area that embraced the Ascanian lake and the northern flow of the Sangarius river, and so was much more limited in extent than classical Phrygia.
 Homer's Iliad also includes a reminiscence by the Trojan king Priam, who had in his youth come to aid the Phrygians against the Amazons (Iliad 3.189).
 During this episode (a generation before the Trojan War), the Phrygians were said to be led by Otreus and Mygdon.
 Both appear to be little more than eponyms: there was a place named Otrea on the Ascanian Lake, in the vicinity of the later Nicaea; and the Mygdones were a people of Asia Minor, who resided near Lake Dascylitis (there was also a Mygdonia in Macedonia).
 During the Trojan War, the Phrygians sent forces to aid Troy, led by Ascanius and Phorcys, the sons of Aretaon.
 Asius, son of Dymas and brother of Hecabe, is another Phrygian noble who fought before Troy.
 Quintus Smyrnaeus mentions another Phrygian prince, named Coroebus, son of Mygdon, who fought and died at Troy; he had sued for the hand of the Trojan princess Cassandra in marriage.
 King Priam's wife Hecabe is usually said to be of Phrygian birth, as a daughter of King Dymas.

 The Phrygian Sibyl was the priestess presiding over the Apollonian oracle at Phrygia.

 Marsyas, a Phrygian follower of Cybele, was a satyr who is regarded as the inventor of the aulos, which he created using the hollowed antler of a stag.
 He unwisely competed in music with the Olympian Apollo and inevitably lost, whereupon Apollo flayed Marsyas alive and provocatively hung his skin on Cybele's own sacred tree, a pine.

-Herodotus claims the priests of Hephaestus told him a story that the Egyptian pharaoh Psammetichus had two children raised in isolation in order to find the original language.
+Herodotus claims the priests of Hephaestus told him a story that the Egyptian pharaoh Psammetichus had two children raised in isolation to find the original language.
 The children were reported to have uttered bekos meaning "bread" in Phrygian.
 It was then acknowledged by the Egyptians that the Phrygians were a nation older than the Egyptians.